top of page

 What Is Balance Sheet Reconciliation?

 Balance sheet reconciliation is the act of ensuring that your accounting records, particularly those for assets, liabilities, and equity, match external data such as bank statements, loan balances, and vendor reports.
+It is crucial to confirm that general ledger matches with supporting documentation and workpapers to ensure accuracy and transparency in financial reporting.
+Manual processes in reconciliation can increase the risk of errors, delays, and inefficiencies, making the process more challenging.
+The accounting team is responsible for ensuring accurate reconciliation and maintaining reliable financial records.

 This process is especially important for construction bookkeepers due to complex aspects such as work costing, progress billing, retainage, and subcontractor payments.
+Using accounting software can help streamline the reconciliation process and reduce errors.

 Why Is It Important for Construction Companies?